Time spent in a ball by a critical branching random walk

 We also recall Kolmogorov's estimate (see \cite[Theorem 1 p.19]{AN}):

 Recall the definition \eqref{def.Tr} of $\mathcal T(\Lambda)$, for $\Lambda\subset \Z^d$, and for $n\ge 1$, set

 We define the outer boundary of a subset $\Lambda\subset \mathbb Z^d$ as

-We consider $\theta$ some distribution on $\mathbb Z^d$, which we assume to be centered, supported on the set of neighbors of the origin, and non-degenerate (in the sense that its support really contains all neighbors of the origin).
-We let $(X_e)_e$ be a collection of independent and identically distributed random variables indexed by the edges of the tree, with law $\theta$ (for a formal construction, see for instance \cite{Shi}).
-Then we define the branching random walk $\{S_u,\ u\in \mathbf {\mathcal T}\}$, as the tree-indexed random walk with jump distribution $\theta$, which means that for any vertex $u$, $S_u-S_\emptyset$ is the sum of the random variables $X_e$ along the unique geodesic path from $u$ to the root.
+We let $(X_e)_e$ be a collection of independent and identically distributed random variables indexed by the edges of the tree, with joint law the uniform measure on the neighbors of the origin in $\mathbb Z^d$ (for a formal construction, see for instance \cite{Shi}).
+Then we define the branching random walk $\{S_u,\ u\in \mathbf {\mathcal T}\}$, as the tree-indexed random walk, which means that for any vertex $u$, $S_u-S_\emptyset$ is the sum of the random variables $X_e$ along the unique geodesic path from $u$ to the root.
 We write $\bE$ the expectation with respect to the BRW.
-We let $\mathbf P$ be the law of the standard random walk (which we shall also abbreviate as SRW) $\{S_n\}_{n\ge 0}$ on $\Z^d$, starting from the origin, whose jump distribution is $\theta$.
+We let $\mathbf P$ be the law of the standard random walk (which we shall also abbreviate as SRW) $\{S_n\}_{n\ge 0}$ on $\Z^d$, starting from the origin.
 For $x\in \mathbb Z^d$, we let $\mathbf P_x$ be the law of the SRW starting from $x$.
 For $r > 0$, we denote by $H_r$ the hitting time of $\partial B_r$, for the SRW:

 If $d\ge 3$, we let $G$ be the Green's function, which is defined for any $z\in \mathbb Z^d$, by